matrix-org/thirdroom-unity-exporter/Packages/thirdroom-unity-exporter/README.md

 First you'll need a copy of Unity which can be downloaded [here](https://unity.com/download).

-Internally we use Unity 2022.1.13f1, Unity versions 2018.3+ should be supported, but we can't make any promises.
-2022.1+ would be preferred.
+Internally we use Unity 2021.3.17f1 (LTS), Unity versions 2020.3+ should be supported, but we can't make any promises.
+2021.3+ would be preferred.

-We also recommend using the Universal Render Pipeline to maximize compatibility with UnityGLTF.
+You should use the Universal Render Pipeline (URP) to maximize compatibility with UnityGLTF.

 This package depends on a branch of UnityGLTF that needs to be installed before you install the exporter.